 Chicago International Charter School (CICS) was founded on the belief that every child has the right to a high quality education.
-The mission of Chicago International is:
+The mission of CICS is:

 To provide, through innovation and choice, an attractive and rigorous college-preparatory education that meets the needs of today’s students.

 Enrollment in Chicago International Charter School is open to all students, regardless of their race, ethnicity, gender, socioeconomic status, or disability status.
-For more information or to download an application visit our applications page.
+For more information, visit our applications page.